chrischarltoncz/BioE-Zebrafish-automated-breeding-tank/README.md

 V4.9 primary and V4.3 secondary (taken together) have a timing issue, which means delays get rounded to hours, ignoring minutes.
+V5.0 primary and V4.4 secondary fix these errors